“Well, nothing says ‘I love you’ like jumping off a bridge!”

 I told the man on my platform about my last jump and how I hadn’t been happy with my form- my knees were bent and I pulled my arms in too quickly- and he gave me a few pointers so that this time would be better.
 Soon it was my turn, and I stood up and shuffled out, feeling much like a penguin with my feet tied together.
 He stood behind me, holding my harness to make sure I didn’t fall before I was ready.
 Then he pointed to a few different cameras and had me wave and smile and give a thumbs up before declaring me ready to jump.

 Interestingly, I actually had the same visual in my head as the first time I jumped- Pocahontas gracefully and delicately falling from a waterfall, hair streaming out behind her, arms out to the sides.
 Once again, I am certain that I did not look nearly that graceful.
 I did, however, keep my knees a little straighter and I managed to keep my arms out.
 Bungee jumping is a really funny activity in that, for the first few seconds of the freefall, it is rather relaxing and not very thrilling.
-Then suddenly, you are going fast and the bungee catches and you are flying back the way you came and then you are spinning around and then somehow you can see your feet and then you don’t even know which way is up and which way is down!
+Then suddenly the bungee catches and flings you back the way you came- and that’s when the real adventure begins!

 The area surrounding this bridge was absolutely stunning, a view I admired not only from the top but from many different angles on the way down.
 When I landed in the floating raft at the bottom and the staff there unhooked me, I was dizzy in the best way possible.
 The sun was shining, the water was glistening, the warm breeze was wrapping itself around me, and the adrenaline was pulsing through me.
 In that moment I felt as though I could do anything.